Ancient Egyptian Wedding Customs

-Most of the time, only people in royalty would marry their siblings and most other Ancient Egyptians married outside of their family.
-Using the term brother or sister was just a term used to talk about someone in the opposite sex.
+Most of the time, only people in royalty would marry their siblings and most other Ancient Egyptians married outside of their families.

-Divorce was almost as common as marriage and some of the reasons the Ancient Egyptians would divorce was due to not being able to have children, not being able to have her husband a son, the desire to marry someone else or if they just did not love each other anymore.
+Divorce was almost as common as marriage and some of the reasons the Ancient Egyptians would divorce were due to not being able to have children, not being able to have her husband a son, the desire to marry someone else, or if they just did not love each other anymore.

 Once a man and woman divorced, they could marry someone else.

-If a husband and wife divorced, the woman would get some money from her husband so that she would not be left with nothing.
-She would also have rights to stuff that was in the home and stuff that her and her husband owned.
+If a husband and wife divorced, the woman would get some money from her husband so that she would not be left with anything.
+She would also have rights to stuff that was in the home and stuff that she and her husband owned.